This page covers the following topics:

 Select the Parent path.

 Select the Template.
-Choose the Experience Fragment - Screens Variation template here.
+Choose the Experience Fragment - Screens Variation template here (value in the field

 Enter the Fragment Title as ScreensFragment.